WizardKingZ/WizardKingZ.github.io/_posts/2018-09-25-portfolio-optimization.markdown

 description: "Portfolio Optimization"
 ---

-As an ongoing effort to provide more finance-related python library, I will start with the portfolio optimization library.
+As an ongoing effort to provide more finance-related Python libraries, I will start with the portfolio optimization library.
 This page documents the Hello-World version.

 # Installation